 - If your doctor believes that the exercises given to you are not curing the condition then they may suggest physiotherapy for as a part of your flat foot treatment.

-When it comes to picking the right flat foot shoe, you need to look for three things, provide cushioning, control pronation (help balance the feet in a neutral position) and reduce friction of the foot within the shoe.
+When it comes to picking the right flat foot shoe, you need to look for three things, provide cushioning, control pronation (help balance the feet in a neutral position) and reduce the friction of the foot within the shoe.
 In some cases the doctor might recommend arch support insoles or custom orthotic devices that can be inserted into your normal shoes, this depends on the condition of your flat foot.
 Here are some basic tips that will help you pick the right shoes for your flat foot:

 - Casual Shoes: Casual shoes like flip-flops, high-heels and clogs aren’t ideal for people who suffer from a flat foot.
 The best way to wear your everyday shoes is to insert arch support insoles.
 However, the most common brand for casual shoes that caters to people with flat feet in India is Clarks.
 So if you are looking to invest in a good pair, this brand will have your back.
 Shoes for flat feet also go by the name ‘neutrals’ in case you are looking for them in other brands.